Skip to contents

 e1, e2

-usually objects of class "timeDate", in the case of addition and subtraction e2 may be of class numeric.
+objects of class "timeDate".
+In the case of addition and subtraction one of them may be of class numeric, specifying the number of seconds to add or subtract.

 Value